✦ Scandinavian-inspired design, curated for modern living

 compact colorful moisture absorber

-With its 1657ml tank and color lights, this compact dehumidifier fits small rooms and stylish spaces.
-You can use it in your bathroom, bedroom, or living room, and its 0.3-liter daily capacity handles spaces up to 230 ft².
-Choose sleep, normal, or performance mode, with sleep staying under 40dB.
-You’ll appreciate the five timer options and auto shutoff when the tank fills, tilts, or detaches.
-Defrost tech helps it run smoothly, while 10 night-light colors add ambiance.
-At 2.32 pounds, it’s easy to move and carries FCC, CE, and RoHS approvals.
+With its 1657ml tank and color lights, this compact dehumidifier fits small rooms where function and appearance both matter.
+You can use it in your bathroom, bedroom, or living room, and its 0.3-liter daily capacity is aimed at spaces up to 230 ft² under suitable conditions.

-Best For: People looking for a compact, quiet dehumidifier for small rooms like bedrooms, bathrooms, or living rooms, especially if they want added ambiance from color night lights.
+Best For: People looking for a compact, quiet dehumidifier for small rooms, especially if they want added ambiance from color night lights.

 Pros:

-• 1657ml tank reduces how often you need to empty it, making it convenient for regular use.
+• 1657ml tank reduces how often you need to empty it compared with smaller tanks.

 • Quiet sleep mode and multiple timer settings offer flexible, energy-conscious operation.

-• Auto shutoff, defrost tech, and safety certifications add peace of mind.
+• Auto shutoff, defrost tech, and a compact footprint add everyday convenience.

 Cons:

-• Best suited for small spaces only, with coverage up to 230 ft².
+• Best suited for small spaces only, with listed coverage up to 230 ft².

 • Daily dehumidification capacity is modest at 0.3 liters per day.

-• Color lights and compact design may not appeal to users wanting a more utilitarian look.
+• Color lights and compact design may not appeal to users wanting a plain utility-style unit.

 Ivation Small Thermo-Electric Dehumidifier for Small Spaces